 The PDF2XL Business and Enterprise editions both come equipped with an OCR engine that can convert scanned files.

-*Note that the Business plan has a single basic OCR engine, while the Enterprise plan offers the basic OCR engine, plus the option of selecting a more advanced OCR engine with additional features.
+*Note that the Business plan has a single basic OCR engine, while the Enterprise plan offers the basic OCR engine, plus the option of selecting a more advanced OCR engine that may be better at converting your file accurately.

 For the best result, we recommend scan settings of 300 DPI, Black & White (if possible).
 Note that the accuracy of the conversion is dependent on the quality of your document.